saikumar-chilukuri/Actyv-Bootcamp/README.md

 ```sh
 $ npm run test
 ```

+### Running the Unit tests
+- Select the Debug menu from  Visual Studio Code(VS CODE).
+- Select the Example name from the configuration menu.
+- Start the debugger.

 ### Deployment
 Verify the deployment by navigating to your server **PORT NUMBER** in your preferred browser.
 Running through Localhost